709351575/Unity3D_Worms_Project/README.md

 # The Map

-Find suitable resources in the Asset Store and build your own map.
-By setting Sorting Layer, I set the display level between objects.
+I searched for proper assets in the Asset Store built the map.
+By setting the Sorting Layers, I set the display order between objects shown on the map.

 # Round Switch

-In each round, the player can only fire one item.
-When the prop launched is effective, switch to the next player.
-Specifically, the file corresponding to the file PlayerWeaponControl and each prop can be realized.
+In each round, the player can attack by either throwing a bomb or using kamehameha.
+When the attack is over, switch to the other player's turn.
+You can refer to the file PlayerWeaponControl for detailed implementation.

-# The Character image
+# The Character

-The character image is based on Worms.
-In order to make the game smoother, I have made animations such as standing, injury, and death.
+The character is designed to be Worms.
+In order to make the game smoother, I have made animations such as stand, hurt, and dead.

 # Movement

-At the beginning of each round, the player can move left and right (AD control).
-Movement will deduct the endurance value, and the endurance value will not be able to move after running out.
-This function is realized through the files PlatformerCharacter2D, Platformer2DUserControl.
+At the beginning of each round, the players can consume their stamina and move left or right (controlled by AD).
+When the stamina runs out, they will not able to move any more.
+The movement is realized through the files PlatformerCharacter2D and Platformer2DUserControl.

 # Injured Animation

-After the player is hit, the character will display the injured animation and the blood bar will decrease smoothly.
-I implemented this function through Coroutine, see the file PlayerHealthControl for details.
+When the player gets attacked, the character will display the injured animation and the HP bar will decrease smoothly.
+I implemented this function through Coroutine.
+See the file PlayerHealthControl for details.

 # Bomb

 According to the angle and strength determined by the player, a bomb is fired.
 This function is implemented by Rigidbody's AddForce function.
-The specific content can be found in the file PlayerWeaponControl.
+It is implemented in the file PlayerWeaponControl.

-# Destroy effect
+# Destroy Effect

-When the bomb touches the ground, it will destroy the nearby ground.
-This function is realized through the Destructible Sprite file.
+When the bomb touches the ground, it will destroy its nearby ground.
+The destroy effect is realized in the file Destructible Sprite.

 # Skills